FaaSr/FaaSr-tutorial/README.md

 ## For local Docker

-"Pull" and run the Rocker RStudio container with the following command in your terminal:
+"Pull" and run the Rocker RStudio container with the following command in your terminal (note: set your own password by replacing "yourpassword"):

 ```
 docker pull rocker/rstudio